SkylarCurtis/WAGG-Earthquake-Bot/README.md

 A Twitter bot that tweets when significant earthquakes occur.

-We'll be using [USGS' API](http://earthquake.usgs.gov/fdsnws/event/1/), specifically `significant_hour`, for the latest important earthquake reports:
+We'll be using [USGS's API](http://earthquake.usgs.gov/fdsnws/event/1/), specifically `significant_hour`, for the latest important earthquake reports:

 ```
 http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/significant_hour.geojson
 ```

-To Do
+To do
 -----

 - [ ] Add support to give English class an array of earthquake events